 Q2: Does an EGR delete really improve MPG in diesel trucks?

-A2: Yes, deleting the EGR can improve fuel economy by allowing for more efficient combustion.
-Without exhaust gases being recirculated, the engine burns fuel more effectively, often leading to MPG improvements.
+A2: Deleting the EGR can improve fuel economy by allowing for more efficient combustion.
+The engine burns fuel more effectively without recirculating exhaust gases, often leading to MPG improvements.

 Q5: Are there any downsides to doing an EGR delete?

-A5: While an EGR delete can improve performance, it may increase emissions and potentially violate local emissions laws.
-It can also cause higher exhaust temperatures, which may affect other engine components over time.
+A5: While an EGR delete can improve performance, it may increase emissions and violate local emissions laws.
+It can also cause higher exhaust temperatures, affecting other engine components over time.

 Q6: Can I legally delete my EGR system?